circuits/circuits/docs/source/tutorial/index.rst

 So far in our tutorial we have been defining an Event Handler for a builtin Event called ``Started`` (*which incidentally gets fired on a channel called "started"*).
-What if we wanted to define our own Event Handlers and our own Events ?
+What if we wanted to define our own Event Handlers and our own Events?
 You've already seen how easy it is to create a new Event Handler by simply defining a normal Python method on a Component.

 Defining your own Events helps with documentation and testing and makes